wix-prototypers/prototypers_prototype-panel/README.md

 ## **Project Structure**
 ### **External Libraries**

 For the "Prototype Panel" project we use 3 external libraries:
 -  Jquery 3.4.
 -  Jquery-UI 1.12.1.
 -  Scroll Into View.

-The libraries will install automatically in your project after connecting this project - you don't need to install them.

 ### **Internal Files**